MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 8. Get a reference to the current cell.
 9. Update the UI of the cell on the main thread.
 Remember that all UI updates must happen on the main thread.

+# Conclusion

 Congrats, we've implemented our likes feature!
+Run the app and like a couple of your posts.
+See if the count and UI increment and decrement as expected!

-We'll move on next to implementing followers.
+In the next section, we'll move on next to implementing followers.